 Use of Vasaka Herb for Respiratory Infections

 There are several studies done on vasicine which ascertain its bronchodilator activity comparable to theophylline.
-Theophylline or 1,3-dimethylxanthine, is a methylxanthine medicine used in therapy for respiratory diseases.
+Theophylline or 1,3-dimethylxanthine is a methylxanthine medicine used in therapy for respiratory diseases.
 Vasicine also shows strong respiratory stimulant activity.
-Vasa is excellent in treating respiratory infection.
-For treating respiratory ailments, the fresh juice of its leaves can be used in dosage of 1-2 teaspoons.
+Vasa is excellent in treating the respiratory infection.
+For treating respiratory ailments, the fresh juice of its leaves can be used in a dosage of 1-2 teaspoons.
 In larger doses, it causes vomiting.
 Do not use Vasa during pregnancy.

 Uses of Vasaka in respiratory infections

-Here are given remedies that can be done at home to cure respiratory illness such as cough, asthma, bronchitis etc.
+Here are given remedies that can be done at home to cure respiratory illness such as cough, asthma, bronchitis, etc.